timsufq/projects/README.md

 This is a collection of my undergraduate and graduate projects.

-Below are some languages used in these projects.
+Different languages are used depending on the requirements and objectives of different projects.

 * **Java** in data structure tasks